comsci-uwc-isak/unit-1-project-Nitieii/README.md

 This line is read the file maincarfile.txt from the last line (tail), 1 is number of the line we read from the last line.
 Because the car has just added so we just need to check the last line of the file.

-4.Fourth run: error too many arguments
+4. Fourth run: error too many arguments

 `if [ "TXM301 nissan red 9" == $lastline ]; then
         echo "Test two: Record was entered correctly: Passed"